Samsung/tizen-docs/docs/application/tizen-studio/native-tools/debugging.md

 - [Address Sanitizer](address-sanitizer.md) **(Detecting Runtime Memory Errors with Address Sanitizer)**
 The Address Sanitizer tool is used to discover runtime memory errors.
 It helps you to prevent application crashes and bugs.

+- [Leak Sanitizer](leak-sanitizer.md) **(Detecting Runtime Memory Leaks with Leak Sanitizer)** The Leak Sanitizer tool is used to discover runtime memory leaks.
+It helps you to prevent application memory leaks.

 - [Code Coverage](code-coverage.md) **(Getting Code Execution Information with Code Coverage)**
 The Code Coverage tool gives information about the parts of code that are executed during a particular scenario.
 It helps you to detect uncovered code parts which must be further studied to ensure that they do not cause errors.